rgeraldporter/spyrr/README.md

 # SPY R/R

-Spy on your inner controller processes, create and test actions against server request/response without spinning up a live instance, using the supertest API.should reject an invalid auth token
+Spy on your inner controller processes, create and test actions against server request/response without spinning up a live instance, using the supertest API.
-, function() {

-}
 # Usage

 ## Import